lk-geimfari/awesomo/languages/RUST.md

 }
 ```

+## L

+[**Lojidoc**](https://github.com/JoshBrudnak/Lojidoc) is a command line tool that creates markdown documentation for java projects.
+Lojidoc parses the javadoc comments in the source code and uses the high level java declarations to provide consice and easily readable markdown documentation for each java file in a project.

 ## M

 [**Mio**](https://github.com/carllerche/mio) is a lightweight I/O library for Rust with a focus on adding as little overhead as possible over the OS abstractions.